hashicorp/terraform-provider-azurerm/website/docs/r/security_center_assessment.html.markdown

 The following arguments are supported:

-* `assessment_metadata_id` - (Required) The ID of the security Assessment Metadata resource.
+* `assessment_policy_id` - (Required) The ID of the security Assessment policy to apply to this resource.
 Changing this forces a new security Assessment to be created.

 * `target_resource_id` - (Required) The ID of the target resource.
 Changing this forces a new security Assessment to be created.